Akan chieftaincy: Adontehene

 There are four positions describing military flanks.
 The Adontehene is the one who goes in front of the army.

-Nkyidomhene
+kyidomhene

 He collects the soldiers who are left behind and sends them back to the army.
 During Odambea, the Nkyidom always sits in the last palanquin.

 Nifahene

 The Nifahene holds the right flank of the army's formation.

 Benkumhene

 The Benkumhene holds the left flank of the army's formation (also in modern governance known as the left wing).

 Akyempimhene

 If there is anything to distribute or to share, the Akyempimhene (or vice-king) has to do it.
 He is the first son of the king.
 He also protects the king, his father, with each king deciding whether to give the title to his literal son or to a close favourite.
 He also enjoys the authority of arriving in a palanquin after the Asantehene is seated; he alone has that authority to do so.
 He is also the head of all the Kumasi royals.
 Otumfuo Opoku Ware (Katakyie) created this title.
 Usually the first sons of the kings are the ones that ascend this stool.
 He is also the head of the Kyidom clan (Fekuo).
 Due to the matrilineal system of inheritance, sons do not automatically succeed their fathers as kings.
 Kings are by and large selected from among the sons of the deceased king's close female relations.
 This title is therefore a convenient means of ennobling a king's son without upsetting the royal succession.